wimols/wimols.github.io/_posts/2000-09-04-life-part-four.md

 # Goldilocks.

 A planet must have many special properties to make life possible.
-Everything has to be <span style="color: blue;">right</span> from start to finish or all the dominoes fall over.
+Everything has to be <span style="color: red;">right</span> from start to finish or all the dominoes fall over.

-<iframe width="853" height="480" src="https://www.youtube.com/embed/j4KFxzhC92E" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-<p style="text-align: center; font-size: 12pt;"><span style="color: blue;"><i>The story Goldilocks is about three bears that live in a house in the woods.
-They made porridge, and while it cools down, they go for a walk.
-A girl, named Goldilocks because of her golden blonde hair, walks past their house, sees that it is empty and decides to go inside.
-She tries out the three chairs, breaking one, and chooses the best chair to sit on.
-She tries out the three plates of porridge and eats the plate that is best at temperature (not too hot, not too cold, just right).
-Then she tries out the beds.
-Only the best bed meets her requirements (not too hard, not too soft, just right) and in it she decides to go to sleep.
-When the bears come back, they're shocked.
-They discover that one of the plates is empty, a chair is broken and that someone is sleeping in one of their beds.
-Out of shame, Goldilocks flees the house never to come back.</i></span></p>

 Life on earth has taken an erratic course, coincidences became the norm.
 It's changed the planet.
 Then and now can't be turned around.